koide3/iridescence/docs/basic.md

 ## Registering drawables to the viewer

-3D objects to be drawn are called **drawables** and managed with unique names (or IDs) in Iridescence.
+3D objects to be drawn are called **drawables** and managed with unique names (or IDs).
 The following code shows a minimum example to register a wire sphere to the viewer.

 ```cpp
 #include <glk/primitives/primitives.hpp>